10 Things to Know About Teen Medicine Abuse

 The easiest way to protect your kids from medicine abuse is to start in your own home.

-Not everyone knows about the dangers of medications.
+Not everyone knows about the dangers of medicine abuse.
 Share this post with your friends and on your social feeds.
-Talk to other parents about the serious dangers of medicine abuse.
+Talk to other parents about the serious dangers of medicines, both prescription and over the counter.

 For more information about Medicine Abuse Month and prevention strategies you can use in your own home, visit preventmedabuse.org. #preventmedabuse